alykhank/resume/README.md

-The r&eacute;sum&eacute; of Alykhan Kanji.
+The résumé of Alykhan Kanji.